Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation

 \begin{example}[Comparison between MCV and ACV] (a) Consider a portfolio of pure endowments for $l_{x}$ Belgian insureds of age $x$ at time $0$.
 The pure endowment guarantees a sum of 1 if the policyholder is still alive at maturity.
 The aggregate payoff can be written as

 with $L_{x+T}$ the number of policyholders who survive up to the maturity time $T$.
 Moreover, we assume that the financial market is composed of two assets: a risk-free asset $Y^{(0)}(t)=e^{rt}$ and a longevity bond for which the payoff at maturity is $Y^{(1)}(T)=\tilde{L}_{x+T}$, the equivalent of $L_{x+T}$ but for the Dutch population.
-First, we determine the expected value (called \textit{best-estimate}) by a two-step actuarial valuation:
+First, we determine the value by the two-step actuarial valuation:

 The actuarial-consistent valuation would suggest a full investment in the risk-free asset.
-Secondly, assuming that the Belgian population live slightly shorter than the Dutch population\footnote{For the reader interested in Dutch and Belgian mortality projections, we refer to \cite{antonio2017producing}}: $\mathbb{E}^{\mathbb{P}}\left[ L_{x+T}| \tilde{L}_{x+T} \right]=\beta\tilde{L}_{x+T} $ with $\beta<1$, we determine the best-estimate according to a two-step financial valuation:
+Secondly, assuming that the Belgian population live slightly shorter than the Dutch population\footnote{For the reader interested in Dutch and Belgian mortality projections, we refer to \cite{antonio2017producing}}: $\mathbb{E}^{\mathbb{P}}\left[ L_{x+T}| \tilde{L}_{x+T} \right]=\beta\tilde{L}_{x+T} $ with $\beta<1$, we determine the value according to the two-step financial valuation:

 where $Y^{(1)}(0)$ is the current price of the longevity bond.
 The market-consistent valuation would then suggest a full investment in the Dutch longevity bond.